 - Christ bought us with His blood when He died on the cross.
 Satan, our former taskmaster, no longer owns us (1 Corinthians 6:20; Romans 8:2).

-- Christ washes us, removing sin’s grime and stain, and leaves us whiter than snow on the inside when we confess our sins to Him (1 John 1:9).
+- Christ washes us, removes sin’s grime and stain, and leaves us whiter than snow on the inside when we confess our sins to Him (1 John 1:9).

 - Christ calls and equips us to fulfill a specific purpose in His plan for the Church and the world (Romans 12:4,5; 2 Timothy 3:16,17).